wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/expectations_overview.md

 Forecasted ranges are determined by GX Cloud through a continuous learning algorithm that analyzes historical patterns in your data.
 For example, a forecasted range for volume Anomaly Detection could detect a sudden increase when volume has been stable or stagnation in a season when volume typically grows.
 GX Cloud sets and updates forecasted range parameters on your behalf.

+Keep the following in mind when working with forecasted ranges:
-Expectations with forecasted ranges will always succeed for the first 2 validation runs.
+- Expectations with forecasted ranges will always succeed for the first 2 validation runs.
 This is because GX Cloud needs at least 2 data points to produce a forecast.
+- Forecasted ranges are not supported for incrementally validated Batches of data.

 ## Expectation condition